 Why do we keep investing in assets and expanding what we offer?

-“We secured an £86m investment from the UKRI (UK Research and Innovation) infrastructure fund which will facilitate our new 23-29 MW drive trains and blade testing facilities in Blyth – possibly even up to 30MW components, meaning we will be able to support the next generation of turbines coming in at full scale.
+“We secured an £86m investment from the UKRI (UK Research and Innovation) infrastructure fund which will facilitate our new 23-29 MW drive trains and blade testing facilities in Blyth – possibly even up to 30MW components, meaning we will be able to support the next generation of turbines at full scale.

 “But we also need to work with supply chain companies working on emerging technology needs.
 Investment in assets needs to be coupled with investing in people and in de-risking technology through innovation.”